-The antennas emit signals along a toroidal plane-and thus provide more effective coverage when positioned along different axes.
+The antennas emit and receive signals along a toroidal plane-and thus provide more effective coverage when positioned along different axes.
 For example, you might position the antennas around 45 to 90 degrees from each other.

 The access point compares the strength of an incoming signal on both antennas, and uses the antenna receiving the stronger signal to communicate with a wireless client.
+Note that both antennas are used to transmit, but never at the same time.